Sunday, June 16, 2024 at 3 p.m.

 Meslanges, vocal quartet

-Marie Magistry, soprano
+Marie Magistry, soprano and artistic director

 Marie-Andrée Mathieu, mezzo-soprano